danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-20-validate-localized-resources.md

 fastlane l10n_validate locale:de
 ```

-as well as from any other lanes.
-If the file contains any empty translations, Fastlane will fail with a red error text.
+as well as from other lanes.
+If the file contains empty translations, Fastlane will fail with a red error text.

 If your app supports multiple languages, you can add a lane that validates all localized files: